The week dedicated to the refactoring workshop has ended, so now it’s time to see one of the possible solutions to the exercise we had proposed.

 In this file, you will see that the constants DEFAULT_TEMPERATURE, DEFAULT_THRESHOLD, and TURN_ON_THRESHOLD have appeared.

-All these constants are clearly identifiable by whoever comes after just by looking at the name.
-In this way, we eliminate certain “magic numbers” that appeared in the original code.
+All these constants are clearly identifiable by anyone who comes later just by looking at the name.
+This way, we eliminate certain “magic numbers” that appeared in the original code.

-We do not evaluate whether from the process point of view they are correct, make sense to define them this way, or would be better off another way.
-It is not the purpose of the exercise.
+We are not evaluating whether from a process point of view they are correct, make sense to define them this way, or if it would be better another way.
+That is not the purpose of the exercise.
 The author uses them, so we keep them.
 We are simply giving a name to something that is already used.

-On the other hand, we create a file “Pinout.h”, which collects the hardware definitions in which we are going to execute the project.
+On the other hand, we create a file “Pinout.h”, which collects the hardware definitions on which we will run the project.

 #pragma once